LaurynasGHub/price_it/README.md

 Future plans on expanding this project further and adding more functions:

+### Add more items to navbar:

+• Statistics about product prices;
+• Instructions on how to use the search tool.

+### Add an option to insert items to a shopping cart:

+• Calculate full price;
+• Make different carts:
+• Cheapest;
+• Cheapest including gas;
+• Cheapest in one shop etc.

+### Maybe add some premium/paid tier

+Like shopping carts only for premium users etc.

 ### Add the the most popular searches:

 Add top 5 products searched and display times this product has been searched.